Keiko (orca): Free Willy-Keiko Foundation

 The end credits of Free Willy included a phone number for whale preservation that received hundreds of thousands of call-ins, beginning the movement to return Keiko to the wild.
 Warner Brothers and Craig McCaw approached the International Marine Mammal Project for help.
 The IMMP established the Free Willy-Keiko Foundation in February 1995.

-With donations from the foundation and millions of school children, the Oregon Coast Aquarium in Newport, Oregon was given over $7 million to construct facilities to return him to health with the hope of eventually returning him to the wild.
+With donations from the foundation and millions of school children, the Oregon Coast Aquarium in Newport, Oregon, was given over $7 million to construct facilities to return him to health with the hope of eventually returning him to the wild.
 Reino Aventura donated Keiko to the Foundation.
 Before he left the amusement park in Mexico City, Keiko performed for the public for the last time, and was seen off by thousands of children, with more onlookers watching his overnight journey to the Mexico City International Airport.
 At the time he weighed about 7,700 pounds (3493 kg).
 A Lockheed L-100 Hercules cargo plane donated by United Parcel Service (UPS) hauled Keiko to Newport, Oregon on 8 January 1996.

-On arrival in Oregon Coast Aquarium, Keiko was housed in a new (2000000 USgal) concrete enclosure containing seawater.
+Upon his arrival at the Oregon Coast Aquarium, Keiko was housed in a new (2000000 USgal) concrete enclosure containing seawater.
 His weight had increased significantly by June 1997, to 9,620 pounds (4364 kg).

 Re-introduction to the wild

 The plan to return him to the wild was a topic of much controversy.
 Some felt his years of captivity made such a return impossible.
-Researchers in a scientific study later said attempts to return him to the wild were unsuccessful, but that monitoring him with radio and satellite tags was part of "a contingency plan for return to human care," which secured "the long-term well-being of the animal."
+Researchers in a scientific study later said attempts to return him to the wild were unsuccessful, but that monitoring him with radio and satellite tags was part of "a contingency plan for return to human care", which secured "the long-term well-being of the animal".
 Others considered his release misguided.
 The Norwegian pro-whaling politician Steinar Bastesen made international news for his statement that Keiko should instead be killed and the meat sent to Africa as foreign aid.